NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

 ..

   This constructor requires three parameters: the locations of the element abundance and gas phase species data files, as well as the verbose level.
 All other options and parameters within ``FastChem`` will be set to their default values but can be later changed by using the appropriate methods described :ref:`here<sec:fastchem_methods>`.
-The default maximum number of chemistry iterations is 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the default accuracy of the of Newton method and the chemistry iterations is set to :math:`10^{-4}`.
+The default maximum number of chemistry iterations is 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the default accuracy of Newton's method and the chemistry iterations is set to :math:`10^{-4}`.
 This constructor will not read in any condensate data.
 Trying to use an object created via this method for a calculation using condensation will result in an error message.

 .. code:: cpp